samhurst/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 * Check QUIC impacts on BUNDLE

 * Interaction with UDP-Connect to open pinholes in corporate proxies?

+* Check for the "quic-datagrams" attribute that defines whether the connection should negotiate support for the QUIC DATAGRAM extension, see {{datagrams}}.

 # Implications of using ICE with SDP from RFC 8842